Esperanto-USA

 Esperanto-USA (E-USA) is the largest organization for speakers and supporters of Esperanto in the United States.
-It was founded in 1952 as the Esperanto League for North America (ELNA) in Sacramento, California.
-Headquartered in Portland, Maine, Esperanto-USA is a 501(c)3 nonprofit organization and the U.S. affiliate of the Universal Esperanto Association.
-Phil Dorcas is President of E-USA, and Alexander Vaughn Miller is Vice-President.
+It was founded in 1952 as the Esperanto League for North America (ELNA) at the famous "Senator Hotel" in Sacramento, California.
+Still headquartered in Sacramento today, Esperanto-USA is a 501(c)(3) nonprofit organization and the U.S. affiliate of the Universal Esperanto Association.
+Brandon Sowers is President of E-USA, and Quintyn Bobb is Vice-President.

-The organization administers the largest Esperanto-language book service in the Americas.
-It publishes a bimonthly bulletin Usona Esperantisto.
-It also publishes reference works about Esperanto.
-The organization's leadership consists of a president, vice-president, secretary, treasurer, and nine directors; it also has many commissioners responsible for Esperanto-USA's activity in various connections (e.g. audio-visual service; cooperation with libraries; relations with local Esperanto clubs; etc.) Membership is about 650.
+The organization administers the largest Esperanto-language book service in the Americas and publishes a quarterly bulletin Usona Esperantisto.
+It also administers the American Good Film Festival, a short-film contest open to amateur and professional film-makers around the world.
+In the first six film festivals, Esperanto-USA added more than 150 original Esperanto films to its Youtube channel.

+The organization's leadership consists of a paid executive director and a volunteer board including president, vice-president, secretary, treasurer, and nine directors; it also has many commissioners responsible for Esperanto-USA's activity in various connections (e.g. audio-visual service; cooperation with libraries; relations with local Esperanto clubs; etc.).
+Special interest groups associated with the organization include ham radio, chess, and veganism/vegetarianism.

 The youth section of E-USA is USEJ (Usona Esperantista Junularo).